Before you import: Requirements for your geospatial file

 2. Once logged in, there will be a gray navigation bar at the top of the page.
 From there open the ‘Create’ drop down and select ‘Dataset’’ to start making your new dataset.

-3. From the classic import experience, there will be a blue bar with a link to try the new workflow.
-Upon clicking the link you will be prompted for a ‘Dataset Name’ and then brought to the draft page for the dataset, where you can select a data source and edit your dataset’s metadata.
+3. Upon clicking the link you will be prompted for a ‘Dataset Name’ and then brought to the draft page for the dataset, where you can select a data source and edit your dataset’s metadata.